miguelmarcondesf/activerecord-tenanted/GUIDE.md

 # Active Record Tenanting

+> [!NOTE]
-This file will eventually become a complete "Rails Guide"-style document explaining Active Record tenanting with this gem.
+> This file will eventually become a complete "Rails Guide"-style document explaining Active Record tenanting with this gem.
+>

-In the meantime, it is a work-in-progress containing:
+> In the meantime, it is a work-in-progress containing:
+>

-- skeleton outline for documentation
+> - skeleton outline for documentation
-- functional roadmap represented as to-do checklists
+> - functional roadmap represented as to-do checklists

 ## Introduction